Conflict of Interest Policy

 All authors, reviewers, and editors must disclose any actual or potential conflicts of interest that could influence the objectivity or integrity of submitted manuscripts.

-Authors are required to declare any conflicts of interest during submission.
+Authors and Reivwers are required to declare any conflicts of interest during submission.
 Reviewers must notify the Editor-in-Chief if they have a conflict that prevents them from providing an unbiased review.
 Editors will recuse themselves from handling manuscripts where conflicts exist.

 Failure to disclose conflicts of interest may result in rejection or retraction of the manuscript.